millsbecouv/millsbecouv/README.md

 ## 🎯 Goals & Interests
 I'm all about finding a career where I can feel like I'm making a positive difference in the world.
 Right now, my main goal is to discover that one role that truly fulfills me.
 I always try to be a good person and help others whenever I can, and I dream of a career that lets me support my family and make a real impact in my community.

 When I'm not working, I love staying active and having fun.
 I enjoy working out, cooking, watching TV and movies, and following sports.
-Baseball is a huge part of my life—I played in college and now coach high school.
+Baseball is a huge part of my life as I played in college and now coach high school.
 I'm also very addicted to fishing and try to get out on the water as often as I can.

 ## 📫 How to Reach Me
 - **Email:** millsbecouv@gmail.com